 - 95 percent of hip fractures are linked to a fall

 - 50 percent of the falls involving a broken hip happen at home

 In addition to the human toll, falls among seniors come at a significant cost to the health care system.
 In 2010, those expenses reached $30 billion dollars.
 As the number of older adults in this country climbs, this number will likely rise with it.

 What can an older adult and their family members do to avoid a hip fracture?
 We have some suggestions:

 1. Conduct a home safety assessment.

 Since falls are the leading cause of broken hips and most falls take place at home, the first step is to conduct a home safety evaluation.
-How to conduct a home safety audit of a senior’s home has tips to help complete a thorough inspection.

 If you aren’t comfortable conducting an assessment on your own, talk with your primary care physician.
 They will likely refer you to a physical or occupational therapist who can provide this service.
 The therapist can identify potential hazards and make recommendations on how to address them.

 Osteoporosis increases the risk for bone fractures of all kinds, including hips.
 Many times, older adults aren’t aware they have this disease until they experience a broken bone.
 By working with your physician and undergoing routine bone density screenings, a senior may be able to avoid osteoporosis.

 3. Have regular vision exams.